-I have been given notice of the above application as an adjoining neighbour and I wish to object to the proposals on the following five grounds:
+I wish to object to the above proposals on the following five grounds:

 1. Housing in the Countryside

 The development site does not comply with Policy 32 in the currently adopted Perth Area Local Plan (PALP) and will significantly detract from the character and amenity of the existing scattered housing.